rsokl/Learning_Python/Python/Module3_IntroducingNumpy/Broadcasting.md

 ...
 [16, 17, 18, 19],
 ...
 [20, 21, 22, 23]]])

-# sum over each row, within a sheet
+# sum along each of the three rows within each sheet
 >>> summed_rows = x.sum(axis=2)
 >>> summed_rows
 array([[ 6, 22, 38],
        [54, 70, 86]])

-# this shape-(2,4) array can be broadcast-divided
+# this shape-(2, 3) array can be broadcast-divided
-# along the rows of `x`, if we insert a size-1 axis
+# along the sheets and rows of `x`, if we insert a size-1 axis
+# at dimension-2 of the summed array, where the columns used to
+# be
 >>> x_norm = x / summed_rows[:, :, np.newaxis]

 # verifying the solution